NethermindEth/Forta-Agents/ETH-Merge-Bots/Milestones-in-TTD/README.md

 ## Description

 This bot monitors `totalDifficulty` of Ethereum blocks and calculates the estimated merge date by checking how close `totalDifficulty` is to `Terminal Total Difficulty`.
+In order to find the estimated merge date, the difference between `Terminal Total Difficulty` and `totalDifficulty` is divided by the `average block difficulty` which is calculated by the last 100 blocks.
+This returns the estimated number of blocks left to be mined.
+This value is multiplied by the `average block time` which is calculated by the most recent week's number of blocks and their average block time.
+To make this value dynamic, new block times are used to change `average block time` accordingly.

 ## Supported Chains